 As SARS-CoV-2 is a newly emerging virus and the COVID-19 pandemic is still ongoing, research remains limited.
 Specifically concerning maternal and child health, there is a significant void in the literature surrounding the clinical presentation of the virus, the risk of vertical transmission, and the potential adverse outcomes of infection with the virus for pregnant women and their children.
 The majority of research that exists focuses on the third trimester of pregnancy, and little is known about the potential impact of the virus during the first or second trimesters.

 Leading public health organizations have made recommendations for several perinatal care practices; however, they are widely debated and subject to change as more research becomes available.
 There is currently no evidence that there is a greater risk of viral exposure or transmission for vaginal birth compared to Cesarean section delivery.
 When considering the most appropriate mode of delivery for a pregnancy, the decision should be made based on obstetric considerations rather than infection status.
 Despite concerns about close contact between a mother with confirmed COVID-19 and her infant while breastfeeding, the practice is still recommended.
 Breastmilk contains important biologic and immunologic components for neonates and the virus is undiscoverable in breastmilk so the likelihood of viral transmission is low.
 There is also the possibility of antibody transmission through breastmilk, which is an additional benefit.
 Visitors should be limited to emotional support persons (individuals deemed necessary to ensure good health and wellness of a pregnant woman during delivery) to reduce contact between the vulnerable maternal-neonate dyad and environmental contaminants carried by visitors.
 Given that no viral particles have been found in umbilical cord blood of pregnant women with confirmed COVID-19 thus far, delayed umbilical cord clamping is still recommended as well.
 Although infection control measures such as quarantine, isolation, and social distancing may be effective for reducing viral transmission in the general population, maternal-child separation after delivery is not recommended.
 The period immediately following birth is crucial bonding time for the new maternal-neonate dyad.
 The separation of a neonate from their mother can be detrimental to the developing infant as it disrupts breastfeeding and reduces the opportunity for skin-to-skin contact.
+Further, maternal bonding appears to be safe in neonates born to mothers that are SARS-CoV-2 positive.

 Maternal and perinatal outcomes with COVID-19: A systematic review of 108 pregnancies (Obstetrics & Gynecology | July 2020)